-).
+A struct type is a value type typically used to encapsulate small groups of related variables.
+It is often used for interop with native DLLs ([DllImport]).
 Structs are also used for performance reasons.
-Value types are allocated on the stack so it reduces the number of objects the garbage collector (GC) must clean.
-Also, structs are smaller than classes in memory as they doesn't have a header.
-There are also CLR specific optimizations such as struct promotion which may improve the performance of structs.
-But there is another point to consider when you care about performance: the order of fields in the struct.
-By default, a user-defined struct that contains only primitive fields (blittable types) has the Sequential
+Value types are allocated on the stack, which reduces the number of objects the garbage collector (GC) must collect.
+In addition, structs are smaller than classes in memory because they don't have a header.
+There are also CLR-specific optimizations such as struct promotion that can improve struct performance.
+However, there is another point to consider when you care about performance: the order of fields in the struct.
+By default, a user-defined struct that contains only primitive fields (blittable types) has the Sequential layout with Pack equal to 0.
+Here is a rule that the CLR follows:

 class Program